Who Are Test Designers and What Do They Do?

 SQA earns a profit.
 Properly conducted software tests are beneficial to both the company and its customers.

-Software tests and QA ensure that computer systems and applications are stable, reliable, available, and secure.
+Software tests and QA ensure that computer systems and applications are stable, reliable, and secure.

 Apps like these are great for a company’s reputation, and the free marketing that these apps can provide is unparalleled.

-Customers, in return, will no doubt pay for apps and services that they want and need.
+Customers, in return, will no doubt pay for apps and services they want and need.

 They’d even pay for subscriptions or upgrades if the functionality offered by the app justifies the additional payments.